Summer Travel Study

 Financial aid for Summer Sessions Travel Study programs is available to qualified UCLA students.
 All other students should inquire about financial aid at their home institution.
 For details about the financial aid application process, please visit the Financial Aid section of this Web site.

 To help cover the cost of the program, the Department of Germanic Languages will offer limited scholarships based on merit and need.
-This program is also eligible for the Chancellor's Fund for Study Abroad in Germany.

 UCLA Summer Sessions reserves the right to change housing location.
 Should this be necessary, we will arrange comparable accommodations elsewhere.